Partial-Birth Abortion Ban Act of 2003 (Enrolled as Agreed to or Passed by

 `Sec.

-arising from the pregnancy itself.
-This subsection takes effect 1 day after the
+pregnancy itself.
+This subsection takes effect 1 day after the enactment.

 `(b) As used in this section--